Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Location: 2903 Cornell Rd, Agoura Hills, CA 91301

-Distance: The place nestles 40 minutes from Los Angeles
+Distance: The place is nestled 40 minutes from Los Angeles

-Paramount Ranch entices with its film legacy, a place where many Hollywood Westerns were shot.
+Paramount Ranch entices with its film legacy, a place where many Hollywood westerns were shot.
 Sadly, after massive fires in 2018, the ranch burned down.
 Its restoration got underway only in the summer of 2020.
 The disaster, however, didn’t stop people from visiting the area.
-In fact, it only shifted the perspectives, making the wildflowers the center of attention now.
+In fact, it only shifted the perspectives, making the wildflowers the center of attention.

 Yet despite these irresistible displays, Paramount Ranch remains one of the best-kept secrets when it comes to enjoying the wildflowers near Los Angeles.